Kathryn Reitz, DO, CAQSMPrimary Care Sports Medicine Physician

 Haley Cozad, PT, DPTPhysical Therapist

-Haley Cozad, PT, DPT
+Haley Moran, PT, DPT

 Physical Therapist

-Haley Cozad graduated with her Doctor of Physical Therapy from the University of Pittsburgh.
+Haley Moran graduated with her Doctor of Physical Therapy from the University of Pittsburgh.
 While in school, she completed specialty clinical rotations with University of Pittsburgh Medical Center in Pittsburgh and Kennedy Krieger Institute in Baltimore, working directly with patients of all ages who have sustained neurologic injury, including brain injury.
 She has a passion for vestibular and balance therapy while also utilizing orthopedic skills to provide an individualized approach to each patient.

 Physical Therapist